dcdpr/did-btc1/chapters/Update-Beacons.md

 ##### Submit DID Update

-A cohort participant submits a CID for a DID Update Payload along with the DID the update is for to the Beacon coordinator for a Beacon identified in their DID document.
+A cohort participant submits a CID for a ::DID Update Payload:: along with the DID the update is for to the Beacon coordinator for a Beacon identified in their DID document.